-This tour includes transportation from Houston to the San Jacinto State Park (SJSP), guiding services, and transport to either Bush (IAH) Airport, Hobby (HOU) Airport, the Amtrak station, Greyhound station or a hotel in downtown or the Galleria area.
+This tour includes transportation from Galveston to the San Jacinto State Park (SJSP), guiding services, and transport to either Bush (IAH) Airport, Hobby (HOU) Airport, the Amtrak station, Greyhound station or a hotel in downtown or the Galleria area.

 We normally eat at a restaurant called The Monument Inn.
 It overlooks the Houston Ship Channel.
 You may see ships going back and forth.
 The restaurant has a great view.
-It serves primarily seafood, but has other delicious offerings as well.
+It serves primarily seafood, but has other offerings as well.
 The cost is generally between $8.00 and $30.00, depending on what you order.

 Estimated Local Cash Needed